sweirich/challenge/debruijn/debruijn1.md

 ### Defunctionalized substitutions

 The narrative above describes *everything* that we want to do with substitutions.
-That means that we don't need to use functions to represent substitutions; instead we can "defunctionalize" our three primitive substitution operations and use a data type to represent them.
+That means that we don't need to use functions to represent substitutions; instead we can "defunctionalize" our three primitive substitution operations and use a datatype to represent them.

 ```haskell
 data Sub  =